-Interest income and interest expense presented in the consolidated statement of profit or loss includes:
+Interest income and expense calculated using the effective interest rate presented in the consolidated statement of profit or loss include:

-- Interest on financial assets and financial liabilities measured at amortized cost, calculated using the effective interest method - Interest on securities measured at fair value through other comprehensive income. - Interest on loans measured at fair value through profit or loss. - Interest expense on lease liabilities. - The effective portion of the variability in interest cash flow changes in qualifying hedging derivatives, in the same period as the hedged cash flows affect interest income/expense.
+- Interest on financial assets and financial liabilities measured at amortized cost.

+- Interest on securities measured at FVOCI.

+- Interest on loans measured at FVTPL.

+- Interest expense on lease liabilities.

+- The effective portion of the variability in interest flows from the hedge instruments, in the same period as the cash flows from the hedged item affect interest income or expense.

-Banco Latinoamericano de Comercio Exterior, S. A. and Subsidiaries Notes to the consolidated financial statements
+Danco Launvaniericano de Comercio Exterior, 5.
+A. and Subsidiaries